aronmarriott-smith/drafty-in-here/readme.txt

 This plugin aims to help get your productivity back on track after you abandon writing your next amazing post, by sending you friendly motivational email reminders when you specify.

 Features:

 * Schedule email reminders for unpublished draft posts
 * Specify which email address reminders are sent to
 * Send optional test emails when you save changes

+== Installation ==

+1. Unzip `drafty-in-here.zip` inside the `/wp-content/plugins/` directory (or install via the built-in WordPress plugin installer)
+2. Activate the plugin through the 'Plugins' admin menu in WordPress
+3. Set your email address and how frequently you want to be updated about unfinished draft posts

 == Frequently Asked Questions ==
 = Why did I not receive any email? =